adambard/learnxinyminutes-docs/ada.html.markdown

 end LearnAdaInY;
 ```

+The above source code will compile, but also will give warnings.

 ## Download this source

 You can cut and paste the above into a new file, e.g. ```learn-ada-in-y.ada```